 - Look at all the fruit, vegetables and flowers growing and then visit the Potting Shed Shop to buy freshly picked items to take home with you

-- Explore the ancient orchard and the adjacent cutting garden where we grow flowers and salads for the restaurant
+- Explore the ancient orchard and the adjacent cutting garden where we grow flowers and salads for the restaurant (a great spot for a picnic too)

 - Find all the sheep on the Woolley Sheep trail (don’t forget to pick up your prize!)